Ficus platypoda: Description

 Ficus platypoda grows as a lithophytic shrub or tree to 10 m high.
 The branchlets are covered in fine hairs.
-The leaves are alternately arranged along the stems and are elliptical to oval in shape, measuring 5.3 to 16.7 cm long by 3.1 to 13.3 cm wide.
+The leaves are alternately arranged along the stems and are elliptical to oval in shape, measuring 5.3-16.7 cm long by 3.1-13.3 cm wide.
 The undersurface is furry.
-The oval to round figs pale can be various shades of yellow, orange, pink, red or purple and 0.9–2.8 cm long by 1–2.8 cm across.
+The oval to round figs pale can be various shades of yellow, orange, pink, red or purple and 0.9-2.8 cm long by 1-2.8 cm across.

 Distribution and habitat

 Within Australia, it is found across the Top End, from the Gulf Country around the Gulf of Carpentaria across the Northern Territory and into northern Western Australia.
 It generally found on sandstone outcrops, but has occasionally been found on limestone outcrops.

 Ecology

 The wasp species Pleistodontes cuneatus pollinates the rock fig.

 Uses

 The fruit can be eaten when soft and ripe.
 Horticulturally, it is suitable for use in bonsai; its tendency to form a wide trunk base and small leaves being attractive features.
 Specimens have been exhibited in at the 5th Annual Exhibition of Australian Native Plants as Bonsai in Canberra in November 2007.